 ‘No indication’ Russia will use nukes – White House

 The White House has not seen any “new indications” that Russia plans to use nuclear weapons, National Security Council spokesman John Kirby told ABC News on Sunday.

-Kirby said that President Joe Biden’s warning of a “direct threat” of nuclear “armageddon” was unfounded.
+Kirby's boss President Joe Biden last week warned of a “direct threat” of nuclear “armageddon."

 “We just simply haven't seen an indication that [Russian President Vladimir] Putin has either made a decision to use nuclear weapons in Ukraine, or has done anything to get closer to that decision making process,” Kirby told the US broadcaster.